 If you’re shopping through a broker, on the other hand, good for you!
 Your menu is expanding.
-If you don’t you’re sick of the fish tacos, you can always go for the club sandwich instead.
+If you’re sick of the fish tacos, you can always go for the club sandwich instead.
 A licensed insurance broker will shop the market for you and offer you the best rate they can find for the coverage you need.
 Importantly, they can also advocate on your behalf in a dispute.
 They work for you, not the insurer.

 Although the broker model is the best way to buy insurance, be careful when choosing your broker.
 Not all brokers represent all insurance companies.
 They have to negotiate contracts to sell for each insurance company, so some brokers only work with 3 or 4 companies, while others work with 40 or more.
 Think 40 menu items compared to 3.
 You can imagine that a broker with access to 40 insurance companies is much more likely to find you the best rate than the one with 3.